-The Vice Imprest Fund was established by the Charlotte-Mecklenburg Police Department (CMPD), Special Investigations Bureau, Vice and Narcotics Division (Division), for use in ongoing investigations related to controlled substances, prostitution, gambling and other criminal activities.
+The Vice Imprest Fund was established by the CMPD Special Investigations Bureau, Vice and Narcotics Division (Division), for use in ongoing investigations related to controlled substances, prostitution, gambling and other criminal activities.

-The Division is currently authorized to maintain \$40,000 in cash in the Imprest Fund.
+The Division is currently authorized to maintain \$40,000 cash in the Imprest Fund.
 CMPD's standard operating procedures call for the replenishment of Imprest Funds when two-thirds of the fund has been expended, or when approximately \$13,000 is remaining in the fund.
 The shift sergeant notifies Internal Audit when the fund reaches that level and requests the audit.
-Over the past several years, annual expenditures have ranged from \$150,000 to \$200,000.
+Over the past several years, annual replenishments have ranged from \$150,000 to \$200,000 and totaled \$175,433 during 2014.
+For FY15, the budget for replenishment is \$200,000.